What we do

 The CRPs are ‘managed’ on a day to day basis by Richard Watts, Rail Development Team Manager with Lancashire County Council.
-Alongside Richard are two Community Rail Development Officers, Brian Haworth and Simon Clarke and Community Rail Education Development Officer, Daisy Chapman-Chamberlain, who are funded by contributions from Arriva Rail North and other partners.
+Alongside Richard are two Community Rail Development Officers, Brian Haworth and Simon Clarke, Community Rail Education Development Officers, Daisy Chapman-Chamberlain, Erin Dixon and Karen Bennett and Katie Musgrove a Special needs Education Officer who are funded by contributions from Arriva Rail North and other partners.

 Simon, although qualified as a medical microbiologist, worked in the railway industry for over 31 years and brings a wealth of experience to his role as Community Rail Development Officer with Community Rail Lancashire.
 He started out as summer staff with British Rail in Blackburn booking office in May 1983.
 Since then he worked in just about every booking office in the area and after a spell in training, moved on to become a Station Manager with responsibility for most of the stations and staff throughout Lancashire.
 He manages the Community Rail Lancashire websites including DalesRail and is also editor of Reading Between The Lines the newsletter of the CRPs.